pingcap/blog/why-shareit-selects-tikv-for-data-storage-for-its-2.4-billion-user-business.md

 ![Architecture of the RocksDB-based distributed KV databse](media/architecture-of-rocksdb-based-distributed-kv-database.png)
 <div class="caption-center"> Architecture of the RocksDB-based distributed KV databse </div>

 The structure on the left shows the process of real-time data write.
-This system doesn’t allow real-time data write in TB/h because:
+This system doesn't allow real-time data write in TB/h because:

 * The write amplification in RocksDB is severe, especially in large-key scenarios.
-* A single hard disk has limited network bandwidth, so a single machine can’t process or hold too much data.
+* A single hard disk has limited network bandwidth, so a single machine can't process or hold too much data.

 Therefore, the structure on the right implements bulk load in MB/s.
 It uses Spark to parse and pre-shard Parquet files and generate SSTables.
-Then, it uploads SSTables to RocksDB’s storage nodes and ingests and compacts them to the KV layer.
+Then, it uploads SSTables to RocksDB's storage nodes and ingests and compacts them to the KV layer.

 This home-brew KV store works, but it still has some drawbacks:

-* It fares poorly in auto scaling and strong consistency, and isn’t good at distributed transactions or dealing with large-key scenarios.
+* It fares poorly in auto scaling and strong consistency, and isn't good at distributed transactions or dealing with large-key scenarios.
 All these require heavy and consistent R&D investment.
-* We don’t have enough database professionals for further development and maintenance, and hiring a team of those experts would cost a fortune.
+* We don't have enough database professionals for further development and maintenance, and hiring a team of those experts would cost a fortune.

 ## Why TiKV prevails

 We searched for a better KV storage solution, and we found TiKV.
 [TiKV](https://tikv.org/) is a highly scalable, low-latency key-value database that delivers performance of less than 10 ms at any scale.
 It is built on top of RocksDB and inherits many of its great features.

-TiKV is exactly what we’ve been looking for:
+TiKV is exactly what we've been looking for:

 * It scales.
 With the Placement Driver and carefully designed Raft groups, TiKV excels in horizontal scalability and can easily scale to 100+ terabytes of data.
 * It supports consistent distributed transactions.